Stiivi/sepro-overview/chapters/08_development_notes.md

 Counter Bounds

 : Potentially the counters might have an upper bound or be cyclic.
-More research of such property in the nature  and it’s impact on computation complexity is needed.
+More research of such property in the nature  and it’s impact on simulation complexity is needed.